zschoche/extpp/README.md

-## extpp // ext2 implementaion, header-only, C++14
+## extpp // ext2 implementation, header-only, C++14

 I've written this ext2 implementation during the winter semester 2014/2015.
 It was my final project in a bare bone operating system lecture.

 Please be lenient with me I have implemented it short before the [hell week](http://www.urbandictionary.com/define.php?term=Hell+Week).
 Therefore, inline documentation is really rare.
 I will give a short introduction below.

 ### Introduction
-First of all, There is a concept of an device:
+First of all, there is a concept of a device:

 ```cpp
 struct device {